 Cafe Norden opens fairly early in the morning at 8:30am, but it was comfortable and quiet.
 I enjoyed my coffee there, while sneakily eating one of my 7-Eleven vegan croissants as there weren’t any vegan food options there.

 We drifted around the waterways, catching glimpses of the city from all angles.
-It reminded me a lot of the canal tour in Amsterdam that Justin and I took last summer.
+It reminded me a lot of the canal tour in Amsterdam that Justin and I enjoyed together.

 I learned quite a few interesting details about Copenhagen that I wouldn’t have learned elsewhere during my stay.
 Did you know that Copenhagen burns their garbage for power?
 And the city doesn’t have enough garbage to burn, so it imports garbage from other countries?
 We could learn a thing or two from Denmark.